naninovel/docs/docs/en/guide/ide-extension.md

 }
 ```

-To make a parameter support auto-completion with both built-in and custom expression functions and pre-defined custom variables, use the `ExpressionContext` attribute:
+To make a parameter support auto-completion with both built-in and custom expression queries and pre-defined custom variables, use the `ExpressionContext` attribute:

 ```csharp
 [ExpressionContext]